My name is Angad Tendulkar. At the time of writing, I am a junior at Shaker High School.

 Grade 8

-- Ended up learning a lot about networking and VPNs.
-Ended up creating my own StrongSwan server on an old laptop running at home.
+• Through this project, I learned a lot about networking and VPNs.
+I even created my own StrongSwan server on an old laptop running at home.
 Worked like a charm.

 Linux

-- Distro-hopped for a very long time, ended up settling on daily driving Arch Linux
+• Distro-hopped a couple of times, ended up settling on daily driving Arch Linux

 Discord